 At a Glance

-- Tasks: Develop and implement systematic trading strategies in global commodity markets.
+- Tasks: Develop and trade quantitative strategies in global commodity markets.

 - Company: Join a leading prop trading firm focused on commodities.

-- Why this job: Make an impact by analysing data and optimising trading strategies in a dynamic market.
+- Why this job: Make an impact by analysing data and optimising trading strategies.

-- Qualifications: 3+ years in quant trading, strong coding skills, and an advanced degree in a quantitative field.
+- Qualifications: 3+ years in quant trading, strong coding skills, advanced degree required.

-- Other info: Passion for markets and data is essential; ready to take your career to the next level?
+- Other info: Passion for markets and data is essential.

 The predicted salary is between 43200 - 72000 £ per year.